Mohammed Lawal

 During the 1999 Kwara State gubernatorial election, Lawal was elected governor under the umbrella of the All Peoples Party (APP).
 He was said to be a protégé of Senator Dr. Abubakar Olusola Saraki.
 Saraki later moved to the People's Democratic Party (PDP).

-Lawal initiated a N250 million libel action against a paper The People's Advocate based in Ilorin, published by Abdulkareem Adisa but later withdrew the suit after the two men were reconciled.
+Lawal initiated a N250 million libel action against a paper The People's Advocate based in Ilorin, published by Abdulkareem Adisa but later withdrew the suit after the two men reconciled.

-In the 2003 Kwara State gubernatorial election, he ran for re-election but lost as his previous supporter Abubakar Saraki backed his son Bukola Saraki as candidate for governor of Kwara state and his daughter Gbemisola R. Saraki as senator for Kwara State Central in which they were both elected.
+In the 2003 Kwara State gubernatorial election, he ran for re-election but lost as his previous supporter Abubakar Saraki backed his son Bukola Saraki as candidate for governor of Kwara state and his daughter Gbemisola R. Saraki as senator for Kwara State Central; both his children were elected.

 In October 2006, it was reported that Nuhu Ribadu, chairman of the Economic and Financial Crimes Commission was investigating Lawal for alleged diversion of funds.

 Lawal died in London after a brief illness on November 15, 2006.